 Staples are okay.
 Binders, binder clips, spiral binding should all be removed.

-Hardcover books should not go in your recycle cart or the yellow paper bins.
+Hardcover books should not go in your recycle cart.
 If they are still in usable condition, try finding a place to donate them.
 Otherwise, throw them away.
 Paperback books and unwanted phone books can be recycled.

-Shredded paper cannot go in curbside recycling or the yellow bins.
+Shredded paper cannot go in curbside recycling.
 It falls through the machinery and ends up with the trash.
 We recommend holding onto it until the next Paper Shred event.

 #1 and #2 screw top bottles, jugs and jars.
 Think soda and water bottles, milk jugs and liquid laundry detergent jugs.
 Caps can be recycled by placing them on the container.
 The container should be emptied and rinsed.
 Caps not on containers will fall through the machinery and end up in the trash.
 Plastic bottles, jugs and jars can be recycled without the caps, but caps cannot be recycled unless they are attached to the empty, clean container.